nkabbara/nkabbara.github.io/docs/where-is-home.md

 I've lived extensively in the following places throughout my life: Accra, Ghana.
 Tripoli, Lebanon.
 Houston, TX.
 Puerto Vallarta, Mexico.
 Guadalajara, Mexico.
 And now in the process of leaving Guadalajara.
 Where is home for me?
 None of these places.

-I think to call a place home, at least a couple of things must come together: the place must be conducive to deep friendships and it must feel comfortable for enduring hearbreaks.
+I think to call a place home, at least a couple of things must come together: the place must be conducive to deep friendships and it must feel comfortable for enduring hearbreaks [^1].

 ### Deep Friendships